Billy Dodds: Assistant

 Gordon Chisholm appointed Dodds as strikers' coach at Queen of the South.
 Queens made it to the 2008 Scottish Cup Final, which they lost 3–2 to Rangers.
 This led to the club's first appearance in a UEFA organised competition, the 2008–09 UEFA Cup.

 Chisholm selected Dodds to be his assistant manager when he was appointed manager of Dundee in March 2010.
 In October 2010, as Dundee entered administration, Chisholm and Dodds were made redundant as the administrator Bryan Jackson set about the task of saving the club from liquidation.
 Dodds subsequently objected to the company voluntary arrangement (CVA) that took Dundee out of administration in 2011.

 On 9 September 2014, Dodds become assistant manager to Jim McIntyre at Ross County.
 He left the club on 25 September 2017 when both he and McIntyre were sacked.
 When McIntyre was appointed Dundee manager in October 2018, Dodds was linked with the assistant position there.
 This move did not proceed as Dundee fans objected to Dodds due to his vote against the CVA, and Jimmy Boyle was appointed assistant instead.

-Inverness CT manager
+Inverness Caledonian Thistle manager

 Dodds joined Inverness Caledonian Thistle as an assistant to interim manager Neil McCann during the latter part of the 2020–21 season after John Robertson went on compassionate leave.
-At the end of the season Inverness appointed Dodds as their new Head Coach, with Robertson becoming their sporting director.
+At the end of that season Inverness appointed Dodds as their new head coach, with Robertson becoming their sporting director.
+In his first full season as manager, Dodds guided Inverness to the Premiership playoff final, but they lost 6–2 on aggregate to St Johnstone despite going on a 11 game winless streak between December and March.
+In his second season they reached the 2023 Scottish Cup final, which they lost 3–1 to Celtic although their final appearance only happened after fellow Championship side Queens Park fielded an ineligible player.
+Dodds and his assistant Barry Wilson were sacked on 17 September 2023, with the team bottom of the Championship at the time and have just one point from five league games and being knocked out of the Challenge Cup and the League Cup.

+Rangers

+On 24 February 2025, Dodds was appointed as an assistant manager at Scottish Premiership side Rangers.
+He worked under interim head coach and former Rangers teammate Barry Ferguson.